PJungkamp/yoga9-linux/README.md

 ## Extra Features

-Digging into the ACPI DSDT revealed some more features which are available via Lenovo Vantage on Windows.
+Digging into the ACPI DSDT and Intel ISH custom sensors revealed some more features which are sometimes only available via Lenovo Vantage on Windows.

 - The Laptop has a USB-C quick-charge setting which is controlled by an ACPI function.
 The Bugzilla has an [issue](https://bugzilla.kernel.org/show_bug.cgi?id=216176) for this.